 Fold your cardstock in half and trace half of the heart template as many times as you can.
 If you’re using two colors, you want six of each, or a total of twelve.

 Alternating colors, glue your folded hearts to form a stack.
-I recommend placing them under something heavy to help them set.
+I recommend placing them under something heavy, like a book, to help them set.

 Once dry, remove the book and they are ready to go.
 WELL – if you want to use them with a flat back.
 For example, you could put these on walls, a canvas, or even gifts with either Command Strips or double stick tape.